daniel-dia/isNonEmptyArray/README.md

-# isNotEmptyArray
+# *isNotEmptyArray*
-helper to define is arg Array and has  some values
+helper to define is arg Array and has some values.